 - This is my favorite day.
-My new Black & Decker steam mop is life changing, cleaning the grout used to be such a task, now I just use this and it vacuums and steam cleans all in one step.
-I literally use this on all hard surfaces, it even works on rugs & carpet.
+My new Black & Decker steam mop is life-changing, cleaning the grout used to be such a task, but now I just use this and it vacuums and steams all in one step.
+I literally use this on all hard surfaces, it even works on rugs & carpets.

 - I steam mop all hard floors + bathrooms + entry rug

-- toss all bathroom and kitchen rugs in the washer then hang to dry
+- toss all bathroom and kitchen rugs in the washer then hang them to dry

 - vacuum under beds and areas that don’t get regularly cleaned

-- spot clean any carpet stains, especially important if you have pets and/or kids
+- Spot-clean any carpet stains, which is especially important if you have pets and/or kids

 - products needed: steam mop, vacuum, carpet powder, laundry soap, carpet spot cleaner